peterchettiar/DEngZoomCamp_2025/Module-2-orchestration-airflow/README.md

         ```bash
         echo -e "AIRFLOW_UID=$(id -u)" > .env
         ```
-1. The base Airflow Docker image won't work with GCP, so we need to [customize it](https://airflow.apache.org/docs/docker-stack/build.html) to suit our needs.
+1. The base Airflow Docker image won't work with GCP (our `docker-compose` file) as it does not contain the libraries that we need or the necessary gcloud resources,hence we need to extend the image by creating a [`Dockerfile`](https://airflow.apache.org/docs/docker-stack/build.html) that extends our current airflow image (2.2.3) with a list of python dependencies declared in the `requirements.txt` file.
 You may download a GCP-ready Airflow Dockerfile [from the course repo](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/cohorts/2022/week_2_data_ingestion/airflow/docker-compose.yaml).
-A few things of note:
+To summarise:
     * We use the base Apache Airflow image as the base.
     * We install the GCP SDK CLI tool so that Airflow can communicate with our GCP project.
     * We also need to provide a [`requirements.txt` file](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/cohorts/2022/week_2_data_ingestion/airflow/requirements.txt) to install Python dependencies.
 The dependencies are: